qmk/qmk_firmware/docs/getting_started_make_guide.md

 This enables [key lock](feature_key_lock.md).
 This consumes an additional 260 bytes.

-## Customizing Makefile options on a per-keymap basis
+## Customizing Makefile Options on a Per-Keymap Basis

 If your keymap directory has a file called `rules.mk` any options you set in that file will take precedence over other `rules.mk` options for your particular keyboard.